jimwei0620/MediaTracker-Java-Desktop-Application-/README.md

 - set a movie/show to watched or not watched
 - change the name of the list
 - change the name of the movie/shows

+- be able to save all my lists to file when program exits
+- load my lists when the program starts